-It’s quick, simple, still gets your point across, and the guest you’re reaching out to doesn’t have to respond.
-Especially for first time guests who are “church shy”, it may be good not to overwhelm them and let them remain anonymous while they are still exploring your church.
+A text message is quick, simple, still gets your point across, and the guest you’re reaching out to doesn’t have to respond.
+Especially for first-time guests who are “church shy”, it may be good not to overwhelm them and let them remain anonymous while they are still exploring your church.
 This is a good way to let them do that, while still letting them know you notice them and are readily available to them.

 While most people are sorting through spam and bills, it may be a refreshing change of pace to see an e-mail from the church service they attended on Sunday.

 The key here is to make it personal.
 You don’t want your guest to feel like a number or a project.
 Be normal.
 Be funny.
 Avoid rigid language.
 Maybe add some visual communication – like photos or a short video thanking your guest for attending.
 Similar to a phone call, you can ask how they’re doing or what they may need prayer for.